 Your Monzo card

 You can also use your Monzo card abroad.
-You can withdraw up to £200 every 30 days for free.
-There’s a 3% charge after that to cover our costs.
+ATM withdrawals are fee-free from ATMs in the European Economic Area (EEA).
+For other countries, you can withdraw up to £200 every 30 days for free.
+After that, there’s a 3% charge after that to cover our costs.
 We also pass on the Mastercard exchange rate without adding any fees.

 Monzo takes the stress out of spending abroad.
 Give it a try today!